Find a Law Firm

 Find an Approved Solicitor on the Reliance Bank Ltd Conveyancing Panel

-Intending to buy a flat with a mortgage with Reliance Bank.
+Planning on purchasing a house with a mortgage with Reliance Bank.
 I have received an online quote from a licensed conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Reliance Bank conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that they are on the Reliance Bank conveyancing panel